Bag Filters for Sludge Dewatering

 The customer was looking for a bag filter for sludge dewatering that would lower the concentrations in the organic particles and make it easier to remove copper from the water itself.
 The goal was to remove the water with the dissolved copper in it rather than having the copper precipitated out into the organics in a drying process.

 Standard sludge dewatering bags use a nonwoven geotextile material, while dewatering tubes use a woven geotextile.
 Our product specialists worked with the manufacturing locations to offer the correct fabric material and bag filter for sludge dewatering.
 Now, the customer can remove the copper and water together.
 We were able to provide the solution the customer needed, helping to solve their sludge dewatering problem.

 The nonwoven geotextile fabric uses a needle-punched filtering design.
 The holes are small enough to prevent particles from leaving the bag, while remaining large enough for water (and occasionally water and copper) to leave the bag.
 Standard sludge dewatering bag sizes range from 6' x 6' to 15' x 25'.

 Bag Filter for Sludge Dewatering ConsiderationsThere are a number of factors to consider when choosing sludge removal equipment.
-Sludge tubes and dewatering bags are used for similar applications, but sometimes one is a better option over the other.
+Sludge dewatering bags are used for similar applications, but sometimes one is a better option over the other.
 Dewatering considerations include:

 - Slurry and Sediment Concentration